If you’re like millions- if not billions- of people across the globe, you start your day with coffee.

 When the researchers compared the risk of death of those who drank coffee compared to those who did not, they found it was 10% lower for men drinking 2-3 cups of coffee per day and 12% lower for men that drank 4 cups.
 Among women, the reduction of risk of death from all causes was even greater, 13% for 2-3 cups and 16% for 4-5 cups.

 But are there any other benefits of coffee?
 Let’s find out…

 Coffee obviously is not a great source of vitamins and minerals but as a plant-based drink, it does contain some and a few that we should be getting more of.
 Let’s start with magnesium.

 A cup of coffee provides:

-- About 7 mg of magnesium, which is a drop in the daily requirement bucket, but because we don’t eat enough fruits, vegetables and whole grains the average americans intake falls about 100 mg short of the daily goal recommended for magnesium intake.
+- Magnesium: About 7 mg of magnesium, which is a drop in the daily requirement bucket.
+But because we don’t eat enough fruits, vegetables and whole grains the average American’s intake fall about 100 mg short of the daily goal recommended for magnesium intake.
 And a cup of coffee can help close that gap a little.

-- And a cup of coffee also has tiny amounts of niacin, choline as well, two B vitamins that are very beneficial for numerous reasons.
+- B Vitamins: And a cup of coffee also has tiny amounts of niacin, choline as well, two B vitamins that are very beneficial for numerous reasons.